aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/02-implementation.md

 ---
-title: Building a Non-Upgradeable Plugin contract
+title: Building the Plugin Implementation Contract
 ---

 ## How to Build a Non-Upgradeable Plugin